-City Heights is centrally located in the San Diego metropolitan area, south of Mission Valley, north of the Martin Luther King Freeway (State Route 94), between Interstates 15 and 805 on the west and 54th Street on the east.
+City Heights is centrally located in the San Diego metropolitan area, south of Mission Valley, north of the Martin Luther King Freeway (state Route 94), between Interstates 15 and 805 on the west and 54th Street on the east.
 Development in City Heights is a mixture of single-family and multi-family residential with commercial and other non-residential development concentrated along the major arterials, including El Cajon Boulevard, University Avenue, Fairmount Avenue, and Euclid Avenue.
 There are also pockets of neighborhood commercial areas throughout the community.
 A small portion of industrial development is located on the southern edge of the community.

-The City Heights Urban Greening Plan will make recommendations to improve and protect functional, aesthetic and environmental sustainability of the public spaces and resources found in the City Heights Community Planning Area.
+The City Heights Urban Greening Plan makes recommendations to improve and protect functional, aesthetic and environmental sustainability of the public spaces and resources found in the City Heights Community Planning Area.
 These public spaces include canyons, parks, road right of ways, and other publicly owned or dedicated lands.
-The project will utilize these spaces to physically and visually connect the major destinations found within the community and encourage efficient development patterns with an emphasis on improving pedestrian and bike mobility.
+The project utilizes these spaces to physically and visually connect the major destinations found within the community and encourage efficient development patterns with an emphasis on improving pedestrian and bike mobility.
 Enhancements will include landscape treatments, walkway improvements, bike facility improvements, signage, street furnishings, lighting, traffic calming strategies, naturalized storm water runoff areas, and trail facilities.
 Additional benefits can include options to promote healthy living, decrease urban heat buildup, improved air quality, increase active transportation, restore natural processes and long term community involvement and investment.

 Azalea Park-Hollywood Park Revitalization Action Plan -DRAFT- (PDF)